Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Cherry-Blob Algorithm

 \begin{theorem} Every network $N$ with four or more leaves can be represented by an insertion sequence with a quarnet or a sunlet base. \end{theorem}

-\begin{proof} We induct on the number of non-trivial cut edges in a network.
-If there are no non-trivial cut edges in $N$ then by definition, the network is a sunlet.
-Now assume that every network with at least four leaves and $k$ non-trivial cut edges can be written by an insertion sequence with a quarnet or sunlet base.
-Given a network $N$ with $k+1$ non-trivial cut edges, we first ask if it is a quarnet.
-If it is a quarnet, we finish.
-If not, then there must be an exterior structure $A_S$ such that $X \setminus S$ contains at least three leaves.
+\begin{proof} If $N$ only has four leaves, then it is quarnet.
+So we assume $N$ has at least five leaves and induct on the number of non-trivial cut edges in a network.
+If there are no non-trivial cut edges in $N$, then by definition, the network is a sunlet.
+Now, assume that every network with at least four leaves and $k$ non-trivial cut edges can be represented by an insertion sequence with a quarnet or sunlet base.
+Given a network $N$ with $k+1$ non-trivial cut edges, recognize that $N$ has at least five leaves, so there must be an exterior structure $A_S$ such that $X \setminus S$ contains at least three leaves.
 Define a network $N'$ by replacing $A_S$ with a leaf $l$.
-Since $N'$ has at least four leaves and $k$ non-trivial cut edges then $N'$ can be represented by an insertion sequence with a quarnet or sunlet base.
-The claim follows by observing that $N=I(N',l,A_S)$.
+Since $N'$ has at least four leaves and $k$ non-trivial cut edges, $N'$ can be represented by an insertion sequence with a quarnet or sunlet base.
+The claim follows by observing that $N = I(N', l, A_S)$. \end{proof}

+Although we have assumed knowledge of $N$ so far, we need to determine exterior structures from quarnets in practice.
+The following sections explain how any exterior structure can be identified from quarnets.
+We begin with the identifiability of the exterior blob structure.